WebOrigami/docs/src/content/builtins/tree/map.md

 For small maps, this default `inverseKey` function may be perfectly acceptable.
 For the best performance in mapping larger collections, define both the `key` and `inverseKey` functions.

+## Keys in deep maps

+A deep tree can indicate whether a key is for a subtree by [ending the key with a trailing slash](https://weborigami.org/async-tree/interface.html#trailing-slash-convention).
+In a deep map (a map where the `deep` option is set), all keys for subtrees are left alone; the `key` or `inverseKey` functions (or the `extension` option described below) are not applied.

 ## Transforming extensions

 Changing a key's extension is very common.
 Mapping values often changes the type of the data, and it is useful to be able to reflect that change in type in file extensions.